A Program to Introduce Psychodynamic Consultation to Community Mental Health Centers

 CMHC Progress Report

-And now weekly consultations have begun!
+We are over half way through a pilot study bringing weekly individual psychodynamic consultations to therapists at the Family Service League in Huntington, Long Island.
 Ten staff therapists and two supervisors have been paired with individual consultants, volunteers from a number of psychoanalytic organizations and institutes.
-Each pair will meet weekly (sometimes in person, sometimes by phone, sometimes by facetime) for at least 40 sessions in the next 12 months.
-Unofficially the feedback from both therapists and consultants has been has been very heartening so far.
+Each pair has been meeting weekly (sometimes in person, sometimes by phone, sometimes by Facetime).
+It is planned that each pair will have completed at least 40 sessions in the twelve months between February 1, 2017, and January 31, 2018.

 We are grateful to the following consultants who are volunteering their time and making this project possible: Carl Bagnini, Virginia Goldner, Bruce Grellong, Jane Hassinger, Robert Keisner, Stephen H. Portuges, Larry Rosenberg, Burton N. Seitler, Lare Sheehi, Hillary Siegel, Karen Weiss, and Michael Zentman.